John Macnab: Plot

 Leithen's task at Strathlarrig is complicated by the arrival of a hoard of journalists covering Bandicott's archaeological discoveries.
 Disguised as a tramp, he manages to take a salmon, but has to leave it on the bank to avoid being caught in possession.
 To throw the gillie off the scent he cuts a chunk out of the fish's flesh with a knife, and pretends that the fish was killed by an otter.
 Fish Benji picks it up for him, unobserved.

 As the new parliamentary candidate, Archie has to give a speech at the hustings in Muirtown, but on stage finds himself too terrified even to start.
 Fortunately, he is saved when he recalls Janet's philosophy of life, which she had expounded to him the day before while they were walking alone in the hills.
 He extemporises, and makes a great, though unconventional, oration.

-Lamancha's job of taking a stag in the Haripol Forest appears impossible when the journalists get wind of the John Macnab story, and swamp the area.
-Claybody's son, Johnson, has also herded all the deer into the estate's sanctuary, and has surrounded it by a cordon of navvies.
+Lamancha's job of taking a stag in the Haripol Forest appears impossible when the journalists get wind of the John Macnab story, and crowd into the area.
+Claybody's son, Johnson, has also herded all the deer into the estate's sanctuary, and has surrounded it with a cordon of navvies.
 But with the help of a sympathetic journalist, Crossby, and a variety of feints, Lamancha succeeds in killing and extracting from the forest 'the auld hero', a famous stag.

 Due to a misunderstanding, Lamancha accidentally blurts out to Claybody the identities of John Macnab.
-Claybody is confused, and says that he would gladly have made a game of it had he known that his adverseries were one of his own party leaders, a barrister he is instructing in a big case, and a banker with whom he has done a lot of business.
+Claybody is confused, and says that he would gladly have made a game of it had he known that his adversaries were one of his own party leaders, a barrister he is instructing in a big case, and a banker with whom he has done a lot of business.
 No matter what they had done, Claybody says, he would never expose them.

 The three friends have recovered their zest for life, and towards the end of the year Archie Roylance marries Janet Raden.